 Your Car Was Totaled?
-What Does That Mean and How Does the Auto Insurance Company Make That Decision?
+What Does It Mean and How Does the Insurance Company Make That Decision?

 If an auto insurance company determines that your vehicle was totaled in a crash, it doesn't necessarily mean that it sustained significant damage

-When it comes to car crashes, you often hear that a vehicle was declared to be a total loss by an auto insurance company.
-Many people believe that a total loss declaration by an auto insurance company relates to the amount of damage or the severity of the crash, and not its value.
-But, the truth is, vehicles can be declared a total loss as a result of a major collision or even something as insignificant as a minor dent or ding.
+When it comes to car crashes, you often hear that a vehicle was declared a total loss by an auto insurance company.
+Many people believe that a total loss declaration relates to the amount of damage or the severity of the crash.
+But vehicles can be declared a total loss as a result of both a major collision or even something as insignificant as a minor dent or ding.
 It's all about the vehicle's value.

 It's about the Actual cash value Figure